Huttopia/console-bundle/README.md

 # doctrine:schema:update for more than one database

-_doctrine:schema:update_ has a major problem for us : only one database per connection is managed.
+_doctrine:schema:update_ has a major problem for us: only one database per connection is managed.

 In our projects, we have more than one database per connection, so _doctrine:schema:update_ don't show queries for all our databases.

-_UpdateDatabaseSchemaCommand_ replace _doctrine:schema:update_, and call old _doctrine:schema:update_ for all configured databases !
+_UpdateDatabaseSchemaCommand_ replace _doctrine:schema:update_, and call old _doctrine:schema:update_ for all configured databases!

 ```yaml